scipopt/JSCIPOpt/INSTALL.md

  - java -cp "scip.jar;examples.jar" <"Linear" or "Quadratic" or "Read">

 Please note that the first command makes sure that java is finding the scip.dll of the SCIP Optimization Suite.
-It would also be possible to exent the PATH environment varialbe.
+Alternatively, it would be possible to copy the scip.dll next to jscip.dll in the Release (or Debug) directory.